 Now you can see the power of Gentry and its rule files!

 A Gentry rule file defines all the root elements that are to be translated by your KantanMT engine.
 It looks like this:-

 para title (.*) $1 $1

-This section defines all the Root elements in your XML document that you want to translate using your KantanMT engine.
+This section defines all the Root elements in your XML document that you want your KantanMT engine to translate.

 |<gextractrule>||This element defines a matching regex for each root element.
 In the example above it matches everything from each root element.|

 |<gextractOutputRule>||This element defines how each matching root element is presented to your KantanMT engine.
 In the example above, the matching element is passed straight through to KantanMT and no additional formatting is added to it.|